-Home improvement and building projects can be a big drain on the environment and your wallet, especially if using virgin materials and products with high levels of VOCs (volatile organic compounds).
-For those in the market for new flooring, such environmental pitfalls can easily be avoided.
+Home improvement and building projects can be a big drain on the environment and your wallet, especially when using virgin materials and products with high levels of volatile organic compounds (VOCs).
+If you are in the market for new flooring, such environmental pitfalls can easily be avoided.

 Feels Like Flooring…

 …looks like leather.
 British company Ting London turns used leather belts of similar styles into a mosaic of leather flooring using a water-based glue and an eye for patterns.
 GreenFloors, based in Virginia, also has a line of 100 percent recycled leather tiles as well as bamboo flooring and natural fiber carpets.

 As with other recycled products, the percentage of recycled content in flooring matters, so if you decide to go the recycled route, pay attention to how much post-consumer content was used to make your new floor.
 Glass can be recycled into colorful tile, and companies offer extensive lines of tiles made from recycled metal and glass, as well as flooring made from bamboo, cork, and reclaimed wood.
 Eco-Friendly Flooring has a wide selection.